Networks

 When you add a metric it doesn't alter the underlying network data but rather a layer is added so that the metric is recalculated each time a view is opened.
 For larger networks some metrics can take a while to compute.
 If this is the case for you, you can simply export your network to Excel after calculating the metric and then reimport that Excel file to update the network.
 The metric will then be added as an attribute and won't need to be recalculated each time a view is opened.

-The second tab in the metrics dialogue provides three advanced edge metrics (two if Basic Metrics is selected):
+The second tab in the metrics dialogue provides four advanced edge metrics (two if Basic Metrics is selected):

 1. Edge Betweenness: Edge betweenness is a measure of the total number of shortest path in the network that pass through an edge relative to the total number of shortest paths in the network overall.
 Just as for Node Betweenness, you can select a number of nodes to sample as a percentage of the total nodes in the network.
 If Apply Edge Weights is set to Yes then the inverse of the edge weights will be used such that a larger edge weight effectively reduces the distance between two nodes rather than increasing it.